oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 A gateway sends a REGISTER packet to a client if it wants to inform that client about the topic name and the assigned topic alias that it will use later when sending PUBLISH packets of the corresponding topic name.
-This happens for example when no prior registrations exists, or when the client has DISCONNECTED with retail registration false, or the client re-connects without having set the "CleanStart" flag or the client has subscribed to topic names that contain wildcard characters such as \# or +.
+This happens for example when no prior registrations exists, or when the client has DISCONNECTED with retain registration false, or the client re-connects without having set the "CleanStart" flag or the client has subscribed to topic names that contain wildcard characters such as \# or +.

 > **Informative comment**
 >
-> The gateway should attempt to make the best effort to reuse the same topic alias' mappings that existed during any initial associated ACTIVE states.
+> The gateway should attempt to make the best effort to reuse the same topic alias mappings that existed during any initial associated ACTIVE states.

-## 4.11 Topic Name and Topic Filter Mapping and Aliasing
+## 4.17 Topic Mapping and Aliasing

 [On the gateway the mapping table between registered topic ids and topic names MUST be implemented per client (and not by a single shared pool between all clients), to reduce the risk of an incorrect topic id from a client matching another client's valid topic.]{.mark}

-For performance and efficiency reasons the broker may choose to align topic alias' for registered normal topic aliases between multiple clients.
+For performance and efficiency reasons the broker may choose to align topic aliases for registered normal topic aliases between multiple clients.
 The mapping table of predefined topic aliases is separate from normal registered aliases.
 It is global and shared between all clients and gateways and may overlap with registered aliases, since it is in a different pool.

-## 4.12 Predefined topic alias' and short topic names
+## 4.18 Predefined topic alias and short topic names

-A "predefined" topic alias is a topic alias who's mapping to a topic name is known in advance by both the client's application and the gateway.
+A "predefined" topic alias is a topic alias whose mapping to a topic name is known in advance by both the client' application and the gateway.
 This is indicated in the *Flags* field of the packet.
-When using pre-defined topic alias', both sides can start immediately with the sending of PUBLISH packets; there is no need for the REGISTER procedure as in the case of "normal" topic alias'.
+When using pre-defined topic aliases, both sides can start immediately with the sending of PUBLISH packets; there is no need for the REGISTER procedure as in the case of "normal" topic aliases.
 When receiving a PUBLISH packet with a predefined topic alias, of which the mapping to a topic name is unknown, the receiver should return a PUBACK with the *ReasonCode= "*Unknown Topic Alias*"*.

 [The presence of a pre-defined topic alias does not imply any other meaning onto the topic name / topic filter itself.
 All lifecycle operations, for